andresmontoyab/React/react-redux/README.md

 ## Store

-The information in the store only can be modified with actions.
+The store is where we are going to save all the information that our application needs, so let say that we have an app that render client information, so with redux we saved all the client information in the store.
+Saving information in the store let us read in every connected component the whole data.

 The data flow is strictly uni-directional(There is no doble binding)